tobek/headsoak/notes.md

   - could be like tags, all the way to the right, with icon (clock for modified, star explosion for created?) instead of delete tag button
   - hover or right click menu would let you not show/show times
 - right now i always display everything in #nuts. this could get unwieldy. this will have to be fixed in various places
-- add config to control how tags are sorted on an individual nut? alphabetical, most/fewest tags, recently/oldest modified/created
+- add config to control how tags are sorted on an individual nut? alphabetical, most/fewest docs, recently/oldest modified/created
+  - highlighting the tags with the fewest docs is cool. generic ones like "quote" or "list" may be less salient. could maybe change opacity or size accordingly
 - ctrl+z. how best to implement? ask on quora or stack overflow? stack of actions, each with a `do` and `undo` action you can execute (`do` needed so you can redo). e.g. if you do deleteTag(4), you'd push an object onto the stack with `do` = `deleteTag(4)` and `undo` = `createTag({whatever})` having saved the state of the tag and all the docs it was on
 - consider browser spell-checking - option to disable? if we switch to div content editable, will we lose it?
 - export (in the future all of these should optionally apply to current selection)